Andrew Lees (neurologist): Awards and achievements

-He delivered the 2021 Fitzpatrick Lecture at the Royal College of Physicians with the title, 'Soulful Neurology'.
-He was also the recipient of the Institute of Neurology, UCL Prize Lecture Award 2021, and appointed the Chester L Stephens Sr. Lecturer at the University of South Florida, Morsani College of Medicne 2021.
+He delivered the 2021 Fitzpatrick Lecture at the Royal College of Physicians with the title, 'Soulful Neurology' and was the recipient of the Institute of Neurology, UCL Prize Lecture Award 2021.
+In the same year he was appointed the Chester L Stephens Sr. Lecturer at the University of South Florida, Morsani College of Medicine 2021, and in 2023 delivered the 22nd Macdonald Critchley Lecture on 'Silent Language' at Apothecaries' Hall, London.

 Other achievements include: Council Member for the Academy of Medical Sciences, United Kingdom, National Institute for Health and Care Research (NIHR) Senior investigator, Co-founder and past President of The Movement Disorder Society, Founding Editor of Behavioural Neurology (1988- 1993), Former Co-Editor-in-Chief of the journal Movement Disorders, UK Government National Institute for Health and Care Excellence Guidleline Development Group for Parkinson's Disease (2016-2019), Visiting Professor to the Hospital Sao Rafaele, Salvador Brazil, Honorary overseas member of the Academia Nacional de Medicina, Brazil.
+He is one of the top neuroscientists in the world 2024 ranking.

 Publications

 Scientific articles

 Lees is recognised as a highly cited neuroscientist on the Institute for Scientific Information "ISI Highly Cited Researchers" database with an h-index of 130 and is the world's most highly cited Parkinson's disease researcher with over 23,000 citations since 1985 and co-author of 8 citation classics.